What qualifications do I need to be a fitness instructor?

 However, if you’re looking to join this thriving industry, it can be difficult to know where to begin.
-If you’re reading this, you’re wondering what qualifications you need, why you need them, and where you can get qualified.
+If you’re reading this, you’re probably wondering what qualifications you need to be a fitness instructor, why you need them, and where you can get qualified.

-We answer your questions below.
-Here’s our simple guide to fitness instructor qualifications.
+We answer your questions below in our simple guide to fitness instructor qualifications.

 Table of contents